Explore Gettysburg with your group.

 Begin with the Film, Cyclorama & Museum Experience.

-- Feel the Fury: Sense Pickett’s Charge all around you in the light and sound show of the iconic Gettysburg Cyclorama.
+- Sense Pickett’s Charge all around you in the light and sound show of the iconic Gettysburg Cyclorama.

-- Share the Journey: Journey through the events and issues surrounding the Civil War and the Battle of Gettysburg in the Gettysburg Museum of the American Civil War.
+- Journey through the events surrounding the Civil War and the Battle of Gettysburg in the Gettysburg Museum of the American Civil War.

 Tour the Battlefield: Enhance your group visit with a bus tour of the battlefield with a Licensed Battlefield Guide.
 Step onto hallowed ground and enrich your experience as your bus makes stops at some of the battlefield’s most iconic locations.